 It is not possible for the provided rack fixture alone to support the weight of a Switch.
 Its purpose is merely to hold a Switch on the rack.
-Accordingly, use the following fixtures:
+Use the guide rails or shelves.
+Note that the guide rails or shelves must be supplied with the rack and must be able to bear the weight of the Switch (for which the maximum optional modules are mounted).